w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### AWS IoT

 - **Support for Asynchronous Actions**: Yes
 - **Description**: AWS IoT provides the concept of Commands, which can be used to execute custom actions on devices.
-Since its beginning, AWS IoT was more focused on data gathering on top of MQTT, but with Commands they wanted to add the ability to execute remote operations on devices.
+Since its beginning, AWS IoT was more focused on data gathering on top of MQTT, but with Commands, they wanted to add the ability to execute remote operations on devices.
 Commands are basically a small interaction "protocol" on top of MQTT.
 They define a set of topics to simulate request/response semantics, and also enable the ability to listen for status updates.
 It seems that you can't cancel Commands.
 There is also the concept of "Jobs", but these are more about provisioning and managing devices (or a fleet of devices) and are more like scripts that should be executed on the device, rather than a single action that can be monitored or cancelled.
 Another pattern of implementing an asynchronous action is to use a Shadow Device, which is a virtual representation of a device that can be used to manage that device's state.
 A Shadow Device is basically a shared JSON document that represents the state with two fields: `desired` and `reported`.
 The `desired` state is the state that the device should be in, while the `reported` state is the state that the device is currently in.
 To implement an asynchronous action, you can update the `desired` state and then listen for changes in the `reported` state.
 This is a more complex pattern, but it is supported by AWS IoT, and the application should know the semantics of the state changes.
 - **Support for queue**: Implicitly supported through MQTT topics, but the device might reject execution of multiple commands if it is busy.
 - **Reference**: [AWS IoT Commands](https://docs.aws.amazon.com/iot/latest/developerguide/iot-remote-command-concepts.html)